Justin Bruihl: Cincinnati Reds

 On January 3, 2024, Bruihl signed a minor league contract with the Cincinnati Reds.
 In 19 games for the Triple–A Louisville Bats, he recorded a 2.31 ERA with 24 strikeouts across 23 1/3 innings pitched.
 On June 3, Bruihl was released by the Reds organization.

 Pittsburgh Pirates

 On June 6, 2024, Bruihl signed a major league contract with the Pittsburgh Pirates.
 In 7 games for the Pirates, he struggled to a 9.53 ERA with 5 strikeouts across 5 2/3 innings pitched.
 On July 7, Bruihl was designated for assignment by Pittsburgh.
 He cleared waivers and was sent outright to the Triple–A Indianapolis Indians on July 9.
 Bruihl elected free agency on October 2.

 Toronto Blue Jays

 On March 16, 2025, Bruihl signed a minor league contract with the Toronto Blue Jays.
-In 25 appearances for the Triple-A Buffalo Bisons, he posted a 3-3 record and 3.81 ERA with 36 strikeouts and two saves across 28 1/3 innings pitched.
+In 25 appearances for the Triple-A Buffalo Bisons, he posted a 3–3 record and 3.81 ERA with 36 strikeouts and two saves across 28 1/3 innings pitched.
 On June 17, the Blue Jays selected Bruihl's contract, adding him to their active roster.
 He was optioned to Buffalo on August 30.
+In 15 appearances for Toronto, Bruihl recorded a 5.27 ERA with 18 strikeouts across 13 2/3 innings pitched.
+On December 15, Bruihl was designated for assignment by Toronto following the signing of Tyler Rogers.

+St. Louis Cardinals

+On December 17, 2025, Bruihl was traded to the Cleveland Guardians in exchange for cash considerations.
+He was designated for assignment following the signing of Shawn Armstrong on December 20.

+On January 6, 2026, Bruihl was traded to the St. Louis Cardinals in exchange for cash considerations.